-- We have CCTV in the school as part of our site surveillance for staff and student safety.
+- We have CCTV in the school as part of our site surveillance for staff and pupil safety.
 The use of CCTV is clearly signposted in the school.
-We will not reveal any recordings without appropriate permission. - We use specialist lesson recording equipment on occasions as a tool to share best teaching practice.
+We will not reveal any recordings without the appropriate permission. - We use specialist lesson recording equipment on occasions as a tool to share best teaching practice.
 We do not reveal any such recordings outside of the staff and will not use for any other purposes.

-5. Data security: Management Information System access and Data transfer
+Data Security: Management Information System Access and Data transfer

-Strategic and operational practices
+Strategic and Operational Practices